jimtyhurst/rpg-world-engine/docs/workflow_diagram.md

 ### Response is safe?

 - Use the same set of filters as for user input??
-    - Maybe some of these are detected by the LLM from the user prompt and reported back in the LLM response?
 - Gemini LLM provides some safety ratings in its response.
 For example,
     - HARM_CATEGORY_HATE_SPEECH
     - HARM_CATEGORY_DANGEROUS_CONTENT